About Personality Subselves and Spirituality

 Each person chooses whether to believe in spiritual powers and how to in-teract with them.
 Some feel that we each have an immortal Soul who interacts with - or is part of - God, which may or may not be the same as our true Self.
 Others believe in Guardian Angels, Spirit Councils, Watchers, and Higher Selves, which may manifest as a personality "subself."

-Premise - true recovery from false-self wounds from early-childhood neglect and abuse seems to require (a) steady spiritual faith, (b) growing spiritual aware-ness, and (c) some way to communicate with a or the responsive Higher Power, Creator, or Supreme Being - e.g. by meditation and/or prayer.
+Premise - true recovery from false-self wounds from early-childhood neglect and abuse seems to require (a) steady spiritual faith, (b) growing spiritual aware-ness, and (c) a way to communicate with a or the responsive Higher Power, Cre-ator, or Supreme Being - e.g. by meditation and/or prayer.
 Part of full recovery involves evaluating whether a Manager subself specializes in transmitting the loving guidance from a Higher Power, Angels, and/or Guides to other subselves.
 Do you believe that all people have a wise spiritual subself who inspires, encour-ages, and guides them if they quiet their other subselves' chatter and listen?